YMGong/Reference_python/README.md

 The checker requires the normalized full bibliography entries to match, which reduces false duplicate warnings for different chapters that share the same parent book or report title.

+<ins>For this type of comment, try to find out if it is true.
+If not true, delete the comment.
+Otherwise, keep it for the reference PoCs to re-insert the in-text citations.</ins>

 #### "This reference has neither DOI nor URL in Zotero."